 }

 setExcelFileSheet: This method has two parameters: “testdata.xlsx” and “LoginData”.
-It creates FileInputStream and set excel file and excel sheet to excelWorkBook and excelWorkSheet variables.
+It creates FileInputStream and sets Excel file and Excel sheet to excelWorkBook and excelWorkSheet variables.

 getCellData: This method reads the test data from the Excel cell.
 We are passing row numbers and column numbers as parameters.